15 Tips To Help You Fall Asleep Faster

 Taking a warm shower or bath before bed is a wonderful way to relax.
 There's nothing like hopping into bed feeling clean and refreshed and smelling good.
 Spending time in the bathroom with some lit candles or soft music is a luxurious way to honor how hard you worked that day and naturally ease yourself into a night of sleep.

-Warm water and Epsom salts can relieve muscle aches and tension you gather during the day.
-Taking time to care for your body is a mindful practice that allows you to transition from a fast-paced workday to the stillness of sleep
+Warm water and Epsom salts can relieve the muscle aches and tension you gather during the day.
+Taking time to care for your body is a mindful practice that allows you to transition from a fast-paced workday to the stillness of sleep.

 Lavender, chamomile, bergamot, and ylang-ylang are some essential oils that can support relaxation.
 Using a diffuser or lightly dabbing essential oils onto your wrists is a gentle and powerful way to bring a sensual and sensory experience into your nighttime routine.

-Dim the lights, bring out the essential oils, and dedicate some time before bed to yourself and your relaxation.
+Dim the lights, bring out the essential oils, and dedicate some time before bed for yourself and your relaxation.

 8. Reducing Caffeine Intake

 Here’s the thing about caffeine: if you’re tired, no amount of caffeine will be able to replenish you.
-Reaching for a cup of coffee in the afternoon if you’re feeling tired or sleepy might seem like the right move, but hydrating your body with water, energizing with some light exercise, and heading to bed earlier can be more productive.
+If you’re feeling tired or sleepy in the afternoon, reaching for a cup of coffee might seem like the right move, but hydrating your body with water, energizing with some light exercise, and heading to bed earlier can be more productive.

 If you’re struggling to fall — and stay — asleep, try consuming less caffeine and energy drinks, particularly during the later parts of the day.